monktastic/blog/pages/keeping-things-straight.md

 **Answer**: That crescent is a moon.
 The express always makes black stops, and at night it *also* makes crescent stops.
-So seeing it stop at W 4th is no indication of whether it's making local stops yet.
+So seeing it stop at W 4th is no indication of whether it's on the night schedule.
 Wait for the local train.

 Alternatively, you might correctly reason that "it *only* makes crescent stops at night" (as in "the only time it makes crescent stops is at